 If you've already been running for a number of months or years and have found that your weight has plateaued at a figure higher than you believe to be ideal for performance, how do you go about shedding pounds?
 The answer has to be: Through some combination of eating fewer calories and exercising more.
 Some runners find that increasing their weekly mileage brings their weight down and has the added benefit of improving fitness independently, whereas others discover that paring foods such as fats and alcoholic beverages has a slimming effect.

 So just how much can you expect to benefit from being lighter?
 Joe Henderson, the author of various books on running, has this to offer: "The loss of a single pound doesn't mean much for a single mile, but the effect multiplies nicely.
 Ten pounds equals 20 seconds per mile, which grows to a minute-plus in a 5K, more than two minutes in a 10K, nearly 4.5 minutes in a half-marathon and almost nine minutes in a marathon."

 While the typical American may be out of shape and at a heavier than medically advisable weight, competitive runners are a psychological and physical breed among themselves and are notorious for trying to make too much of a good thing.
 Many successful runners have fallen prey to the trap of thinking that just a few extra lost pounds will catapult them to a new performance level.
-Many develop outright eating disorders, while even those who do not often suffer from various injures and illnesses, experience fertility problems, or at a minimum become slower instead of faster.
+Many develop eating disorders, while even those who don't often experience various injures and illnesses have fertility problems or at a minimum, become slower instead of faster.